Ramadan Traditions in the UAE

 Fasting is not obligatory for children under 12, although many do fast.
 The elderly, those with mental health problems, travelers, people who are ill, and pregnant or nursing women do not have to fast.

-This cessation gives them an obligation to feed for one person who is in need every day of Ramadan.
+This cessation gives them an obligation to feed to one person who is in need every day of Ramadan.

 Those who work outside are allowed to break their fast due to ‘severe hardship’, but workers are expected to begin their morning fasting and only break it if conditions are no longer bearable.